We made these hand painted Christmas mugs with our kids several years ago.

 We get them out every Christmas and use them for drinking hot cocoa on special occasions during the Christmas season.

 Here’s how we did it:

 - We started with some plain white mugs from the dollar store, one for each member of our family.
-We washed them, running them through the dishwasher once to get rid of any factory residue.
+Wash them first.
+Running them through the dishwasher once will get rid of any factory residue.

-- We bought special paints intended for ceramics.
+- You’ll need special paints intended for ceramics.
 We checked carefully to be sure the paint we chose was food safe.
 The paint linked to is non toxic, but I would still use it only on surfaces that are not directly touched by food and mouths.

 - Then we pretreated the area where we were going to paint with a conditioner that is sold with the paint we bought.
 (Some paints don’t need pretreating.
 Follow the directions on the packaging.)